sawelter/sawelter/README.md

 ## Quotes

 > Try again.
 Fail again.
+Fail better.

-Fail better. -Samuel Beckett
+-Samuel Beckett

-> “Fais de ta vie un rêve et d’un rêve une réalité.” -Antoine de Saint-Exupéry (<i>Make of your life a dream, and of a dream a reality</i>).
+> “Fais de ta vie un rêve et d’un rêve une réalité.”

+-Antoine de Saint-Exupéry

+(<i>Make of your life a dream, and of a dream a reality</i>).

-> ちりも積もれば山となる。-Japanese proverb
+> ちりも積もれば山となる。

-(<i>Even dust, when piled up, can become a mountain.</i>)
+-Japanese proverb <br> (<i>Even dust, when piled up, can become a mountain.</i>)

 #### Resources Used In Profile README